rohittatar9/Analyzing-ACM-Citation-Network/README.md

 The project is organized in following files

 1) Link.txt: It is the output to the first part of the project.
-The file produces a tab separeted list of paper1 paper2 where paper1 cites paper2.
+The file produces a tab separeted list of paper1 paper2 where paper1 cites paper2 generated from MapReduce Code.

 2) graph.jpg: It is the indegree ditribution graph where X-axis represents indegree k and Y-axis represents indegree distribution (k).